Food safety

 - High standards of hygiene during daily operations.

-- Training of personnel.
+- Training personnel.

 - Equipment used.